rosscg/twitter-maillist/readme.md

 * Stream only follows users in the `ACCESS_TOKENS` list.
 * Currently strips attachments.
 * Email password and other credentials are stored in plaintext!
+* It's currently not possible to reply to Tweets via email, a reply will simply create a new Tweet.
+Replies to streamed Tweets may also not be returned by the stream to email recipients.

 ## Usage: